Bodacious/Postcode-Searcher/README.md

 ### WebMock

 Webmock, annoyingly, will try to update driver versions while you run your tests.
 If you're also blocking external requests (which I do in this app) then this is blocked and will result in a confusing error about Chrome or Mozilla.
 To fix this, comment out the `WebMock.disable_net_connect!(allow_localhost: true)` and uncomment the line below `WebMock.allow_net_connect!` then run the tests again.
 Once the drivers have been updated, remember to switch those configurations back to the way they were.

+### Outward searches only

+Unfortunately, I didn't have as much time to commit to investigating this problem as I would have liked.
+But I would have been curious to learn more about the requirements, and also about how postcodes work, to see if the scale of the problem could be greatly reduced by searching only the "outward" component of a postcode—of which there are far fewer.